Bipartisan Senate group crafts 'Dreamer' immigration plan

 For years, Congress has weighed clamping down on what conservatives call “chain migration,” which opens the door for immediate relatives of legal immigrants to come the United States - often following a protracted wait time.
 It was not clear whether the senators’ deal would somehow target parents or siblings seeking entry.

-Reporting by Richard Cowan; Editing by David Gregorio and Leslie Adler
+Reporting by Richard Cowan; Editing by David Gregorio, Leslie Adler and Lisa Shumaker